DYSAUTONOMIA CONFERENCE 2020

 Gabapentin-not very good.

-Topical cream (consider Ted’s pain cream) DO NOT use capsaicin, irritates nerves.
+Topical cream (consider Ted’s pain cream) - DO NOT use capsaicin as it irritates nerves.

 Mast Cell Activation Syndrome (MCAS) refers to over activation of mast cells, a type of immune cell involved in allergic reactions.
 MCAS often co-occurs with dysautonomia, SFN, and many pain syndromes.
 The diagnosis is mostly based on clinical presentation, because testing can be difficult and inaccurate.
 Complex and controversial topic.